 Other 200 OK subdomains were feature-less (No signup, Login, etc) so I left these subdomains for future.

 If you notice, I ran port scan with HTTPX and got some 8080, 8443, 9090 and 8081 ports open.
-So while checking the subdomains with ports (subdomains.domain.tld:<PORT>
+So while checking the subdomains with ports (subdomains.domain.tld:<PORT>), I found one of the subdomains very interesting because it was running RavenDB on port 8080 with no authentication :)

 What is RavenDB?